This post may contain affiliate links. Please read my disclosure for more info.

 Make cold brew

-One of the coolest things about cold brew coffee is that you can make it in basically any container, although it doesn’t hurt to get a cold brew pitcher for the convenience of the built-in filter.
+One of the best parts about cold brew coffee is its simplicity.
+You can use almost any container to make it!
+But, investing in a cold brew pitcher can be handy for its convenient built-in filter.

 What you’ll need